 Understand and Accept Cultural Differences

-Real estate virtual assistants may work for you from any country.
+A real estate virtual assistant may work for you while they live and work in any country.
 Depending on their home country, there may be a difference in culture, language, and social norms.

 Take the time to understand these differences so you can communicate with them effectively.
 Ultimately, this will help you build a stronger relationship with your remote team members so you can continue to work together comfortably for longer.

 Provide Regular Feedback